ppsn22-chip/EA-for-Cell-Placement/README.md

 # EA for Chip Placement

-It's an open souce implemention for paper **Evolutionary Algorithms Can be Better Than Reinfocement Learning for Cell Placement in Chip Design** for PPSN-22.
+It's an open souce implemention for paper **Evolutionary Algorithms Can be Better Than Reinforcement Learning for Cell Placement in Chip Design** for PPSN-22.

 ## Requirements